Seunaj/seunaj.github.io/_pages/about.md

   - /about.html
 ---

 Hi, my name is Oluwaseun (Seun) and I am a Ph.D. candidate in the Department of Electrical and Computer Engineering at [Illinois Institute of Technology](https://www.iit.edu/), advised by [Prof. Yu Cheng](https://www.iit.edu/directory/people/yu-cheng).
-I joined Prof. Cheng's **FU**ture **N**etworking laboratory (FunLab) in Spring 2021 and have been conducting research in the areas of machine learning in wireless networks, age of information optimization, cloud/edge computing, and AI for science.
+I joined Prof. Cheng's **FU**ture **N**etworking laboratory (FunLab) in Spring 2021 and have been conducting research in the areas of machine learning, wireless network optimization, age of information optimization, cloud/edge computing, and AI for science.
 Most of my papers are published in top-tier IEEE journals and conference/workshop proceedings.
 In [FunLab](https://www.ece.iit.edu/~yucheng/research.htm), our research is **FUN!** <span>&#128515;</span>

 &#128227; As I prepare to graduate in Spring 2026, I am open to job opportunities in the following categories: 1) Tenure-track Assistant Professor in a U.S. University, 2) Postdoctoral Research Fellow in a U.S. Department of Energy National Laboratory, and 3) Research Engineer/Scientist in a Leading Industry.